pragal18/Masterthesis_v2/readme.txt

 Step 1:
 Download the "nif_context_<language>.ttl" file from https://wiki.dbpedia.org/downloads-2016-10 .
 Languages supported by this project are
 English, French, German, Spanish and Japanese.
-So make sure you download the nif-context for any one of these languages
+So make sure you download the nif-context for any one of these languages.

+Download nif_text_links_<language>.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path of downloaded location of nif_text_links.
+It creates a CSV file with all links,surface forms and their Part of Speech.
+This is a
+mandatory step for performing link enrichment task.

 Step 2:
 Run the 'separate_scripts.sh' by giving an argument -p followed by the path to the location of "nif_context_<language>.ttl" in your